Parnidadu/shopper-backend/README.md

   npm run start // to initiate with node.
 ```

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`MONGO_URL`

+`PORT`

 #### Following message should be displayed once you start the server,